Services

 If you’d like to take your cat or dog with you when traveling domestically within the United States, you’ll generally need to provide a travel certificate of some sorts, or at the very least, vaccination records signed by your veterinarian.

 The regulations vary depending on which state you’re traveling to, and how you’re getting there – certain airlines have different requirements and specific forms for you to fill out about your pet.
 Our doctors can advise on what exactly you need.
+You can also quickly reference the USDA’s State-to-State website detailing interstate travel requirements.

 International travel certificates for cats & dogs